 Sidney Shachnow was born Schaja Shachnowski on November 23, 1934 in Kaunas, Lithuania to a middle-class Jewish family.
 He lived in relative peace with his loved ones until Germany invaded Lithuania.

 In July 1941, the Germans gave Shachnow’s family 30-days notice to move into the Kovno Ghetto, also known as Concentration Camp No. 4, Kovno.
-Like other European Jews, they were penalized for their religion and faced harsh treatment from their country’s invaders.
+Like other European Jews, they were penalized for their religion and suffered harsh treatment at the hands of their invaders.

 Surviving German imprisonment

-Shachnow’s camp differed from better-known concentration camps like Auschwitz-Birkenau because it didn’t have the equipment necessary for large-scale mass-killings.
-However, that didn’t mean imprisonment wasn’t a death sentence for the majority of the Jews sent there.
+Sidney Shachnow’s camp differed from better-known concentration camps like Auschwitz-Birkenau because it didn’t have the equipment necessary for large-scale mass-killings.
+However, that didn’t mean imprisonment wasn’t a death sentence for the majority of people sent there.
 Of the 40,000 who entered the camp, just 2,000 made it out alive.

 Without these tools, the Kovno Ghetto used more traditional mass-murder methods.
 Mass graves were excavated by bulldozers, in front of which prisoners were lined up and shot.
 Once full, the graves were bulldozed over.